Published

 How can moodboards and the 3% rule lead to more creative creation and freedom

 Combing these thoughts, I’ve had the realisation that a way to progress in my creative pursuit to create a fashion brand is to be more intuitive in the way I create.
 As I have been educated in my Bachelor to be able to come up with well formulated concepts, I now have the tendency to start not in the creation phase but in the explanatory phase of a creative project.
 I notice in myself that finding the explanation for why I’m creating (something), an idea, research reference or fully formed concept is how I want to start of my making process.
-The process of intuitive creation based on subconscious inspiration has been lost on my a little bit.
+The process of intuitive creation based on subconscious inspiration has been lost on me a little bit.
 Re-igniting that child like making and creating process is very important if I want to be able to progress in my creative pursuit as I imagine myself to be.

 Moodboards Setting myself a challenge to make a weekly mood-board of inspiration, however (un)co-herent it may be.
 By setting aside half an hour to a full hour of free roaming on Are.na and printing out (part of) this mood-board and sticking it onto a foam board pannel.